MicrosoftDocs/powerapps-docs/powerapps-docs/teams/known-issues-limitations.md

 ### Visual editor

 Currency, Duration, Language, Ticker, and Timezone fields can't be added using visual editor.
-To create these fields, use the experience to work with tables as available using [build hub](create-table.md).
+To create these fields, use the experience to work with tables as available using [solution explorer](create-table.md).

 ## Theme